ioannisman/ioannisman.github.io/_pages/about.md

 Grown up in the beautiful town of Chalkida, I came to study Computer Science and to actually become passionate about it.
 So, after completing my undergraduate studies in Athens, and my graduate studies in Nice, I moved to Lugano, in Ticino, Switzerland.
 There I spent a few years doing research at Università della Svizzera italiana (USI), for which I was recently awarded a PhD degree.
-After the PhD, I joined the Hellenic Army to fulfill my military obligations, compulsory for all Greek nationals.
+Afterwards, I joined the Hellenic Army to fulfill my military obligations, compulsory for all Greek nationals.
 I am going to be serving in the Army until the coming September, when I am planning to set off for new adventures.

 <br>